lynnfaraday/aresmush.com/_root/fs3/fs3.3/conflict.md

 Rolling dice is fun and all, but it's also important to consider what your character *actually knows* and can *reasonably have a chance to accomplish*.

-This is particularly important for Abilities rated *Everyman* or even *Amateur*.
+This is particularly important for Abilities rated *Everyman* or *Amateur*.
 Running a footrace or shooting a pistol?
 Sure.
 But trying to take off a fighter jet with Everyman Piloting or perform brain surgery with Everyman Medicine?
 No.  That's just ridiculous.

 But the same logic applies to higher skills too.
 You can't turn a cow's ear into a silk purse or leap a tall building no matter how well you roll.
 Some things just *aren't possible*.